uzerone/ParticlePhysics-MCP-Server/README.md

 - **PDG Python API** (automatically installed)
 - **MCP Framework** (for AI assistant integration)

+## Authors

+**PDG MCP Server Team**
+- Primary development and architecture
+- Enhanced MCP integration and tool design
+- Comprehensive testing and documentation

+**Contributors**
+- Community feedback and improvements
+- Bug reports and feature requests
+- Documentation enhancements

+Built with ❤️ for the particle physics and AI community.

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.